Career Definition for a Microelectronics Engineer

 Career and Economic Outlook

-The projected growth for electrical and electronics engineers, as reported by the U.S. Bureau of Labor Statistics (BLS), was expected to drop by 1% from 2014-2024.
+The projected growth for electrical and electronics engineers, as reported by the U.S. Bureau of Labor Statistics (BLS), was expected to increase by 4% from 2016-2026.
 This is due in part to a declining manufacturing sector.
-The median annual income for non-computer engineers working in the field of electronics was approximately $98,270, according to BLS data from May 2015.
-The highest levels of employment for electrical engineers can be found in California, Texas, New York, Michigan, and Massachusetts.
+The median annual income for non-computer engineers working in the field of electronics was approximately $102,180, according to BLS data from May 2017.
+The highest levels of employment for electrical engineers can be found in California, Texas, Colorado, Arizona, and Virginia.

 Alternate Career Options